 Ride Overview - Wild West Highlands Ride

 A challenging horseback riding vacation in Scotland.
 This ride starts outside Fort William to parts of the Great Glen Way.
-Your trail then traverses through the hills of Invergarry and the beautiful caledonian pine forests of Glen Affric to the stunning wild mountains of Kintail.
-From Kintail, your inland path will provide stunning views of the Cuillin Mountains from Skye to Strath Carron.
+Your trail then traverses through the Invergarry hills and the beautiful caledonian pine Glen Affric forest to the stunning wild Kintail mountains.
+Your inland path provides stunning panoramic views from Skye to Strath Carron.
 Your final day takes you through wild country, past rugged mountains, and over high passes.
 Your ride finishes at Torridon in the brooding shadow of Liathach and Ben Eighe, some of the highest mountains in the UK.
 There will be plenty of opportunities for fast riding through the forest sections of this ride.
 However, due to the nature of the trails, the hill sections are mostly ridden at a walk with short spells of trots.
 In the hills, you will ride at a pace that allows you time to appreciate the stunning scenery!

 “The combination of gorgeous, happy horses, lovely staff and beautiful scenery to ride through makes your rides an absolute gem.”

 There are 2 tracks for this ride.
 The 1st track begins with Fort William.
 The 2nd track reverses the below itinerary by starting at Inverness.

 You start your ride at Gairlochy, a few miles from Fort William.
 There are stunning views of Ben Nevis and the Grey Corries where we then join the Great Glen Way.
 Your ride will follow the trails beside Loch Lochy and Loch Oich before entering the Inchcardoch Forest and arrive at your accommodation for the night in Fort Augustus.